pinojs/sonic-boom/README.md

 * `sync`: perform writes synchronously (similar to `console.log`).
 * `append`: appends writes to dest file instead of truncating it (default `true`).
 * `mkdir`: ensure directory for dest file exists when `true` (default `false`).
+* `retryEAGAIN(err, writeBufferLen, remainingBufferLen)`: a function that will be called when sonic-boom write/writeSync/flushSync encounters a EAGAIN error.
+If the return value is true sonic-boom will retry the operation, otherwise it will bubble the error. `err` is the error that caused this function to be called, `writeBufferLen` is the length of the buffer sonic-boom tried to write, and `remainingBufferLen` is the lenght of the remaining buffer sonic-boom didn't try to write.

 For `sync:false`  a `SonicBoom` instance will emit the `'ready'` event when a file descriptor is available.
 For `sync:true` this is not relevant because the `'ready'` event will be fired when the `SonicBoom` instance is created, before it can be subscribed to.

 ### SonicBoom#write(string)